Edinburgh Sculpture Workshop – Temporary Closure

 ESW in lockdown

 We are continuing to share useful information for our members through social media and the Members Opportunities Newsletter which has information about support measures and open calls.
-Look out for our Monday Member and Moving Sculpture series online.

 The pandemic has amplified the social issues which were of most concern within our local and cultural community and we are further motivated to work with participants, artists and partners to refocus on those social, economic and equality discrepancies as we return to facilitating for art and exchange to happen at ESW.
 Key parters in this work are Multi Cultural Family Base, Artlink, local schools and a new partnership with The Rock Trust.
 In the section below you can find information about north Edinburgh response to COVID-19.